The Marriage of the Bear

 when he murdered her.
-This interpretation is in line with the original Merimee text, which is also ambiguous.
+This interpretation is in line with the original Mérimée text, which is also ambiguous.

-Merimee’s novella has two other adaptations on film that are known so far: 1971 as Lokis by Polish director Janusz Majewski, and again in 1975 as The Beast by Polish auteur Walerian Borowczyk.
+Mérimée's novella has two other adaptations on film that are known so far: 1971 as Lokis by Polish director Janusz Majewski, and again in 1975 as The Beast by Polish auteur Walerian Borowczyk.

 Plot

 When a pregnant Russian countess is frightened by a bear, she later gives birth to a male child who acts in some ways like an animal.
 As the boys matures, he takes to stalking young women in the forest while wearing the skin of a bear.
 When he becomes an adult, the boy marries a young girl and appears to be normal.
 But on their honeymoon, he turns into a bear and murders his wife, drinking her blood.
 But it's not clear whether the transformation is real, or if the young man just believes he is a bear and is acting like one.